meduryllc/reach-blog-tutorial/tut-1/README.md

 Alice created a stream 'Microblog on Algorand'
 Bob noticed that a stream 'Microblog on Algorand' was created and is subscribing to it
 ```
+__Note__: Use `export REACH_CONNECTOR_MODE=ALGO` to run this app on Algorand test network.
+Execution on Algorand is expected to be slower than on Ethereum dev net and it may take upto 30 seconds to complete.

 In the next step, we will start posting to the stream that we created.